 Recycling 3D Printing Waste

-When waste cannot be avoided, recycling such waste is often the first thought of many.
+When waste cannot be avoided, recycling is often the first thought of many.

 We also have a blog post on what to do with failed prints and 3D printing waste.